 To help explain the benefits of these ingredients and why they’re such a powerful pairing, we tapped L’Oréal Paris consultant and board-certified dermatologist Dr. Erin Gilbert, MD, FAAD.
-Read on for her expertise and learn how you can use retinol and hyaluronic acid together in your skincare routine.
+Read on to learn the differences between retinol vs. hyaluronic acid, discover the benefits of each, and learn how you can use retinol and hyaluronic acid together in your skincare routine.

 What Is Retinol?

-According to the National Center for Biotechnology Information (NCBI), retinol is a form of vitamin A that can help address the visible signs of aging when used topically.
+According to the Cleveland Clinic, retinol is a form of vitamin A that can help address the visible signs of aging when used topically.
 It can be found in a wide range of over-the-counter skincare products, including serums, moisturizers, and eye creams.

 Retinol and other retinoids (a broad term used to describe vitamin A derivatives) are often considered must-have skincare ingredients for mature skin, but they can also be used to help address a variety of other skin concerns—including dark spots, rough texture, and post-blemish marks.
 If you have any of these concerns, retinol may be worth adding to your skincare routine.